 There is every growing concern for the retiring population, in the US, and the expense of long term care (LTC).
 According to Merrill Lynch, the USA retirement population will increase by 10,000 new retirees a day.
 Therefore, the costs associated with health and long-term care is the primary financial concern for retirement.
 (Merrill Lynch, 2017, p.12).
-As more baby boomers enter retirement, life settlements are becoming a very attractive method of obtaining the necessary funds to pay for LTC.
-Additionally, investors who are unable to compete in higher face polices, $1 million-plus policy, are considering lower face policies to enter the market.
+Certainly, as more baby boomers enter retirement, life settlements are becoming a very attractive method of obtaining the necessary funds to pay for LTC.
+Additionally, investors who are unable to compete in higher face policies, $1 million-plus policy, are considering lower face policies to enter the market.

 The tax changes reduced the need for some individuals to have life insurance to protect an estate from federal estate taxes.
 Additionally, improving the tax situation surrounding the sale of a life insurance policy.
-Consequently, these recent changes may influence the drive for policy holders to sell their life insurance.
+Consequently, these recent changes may influence the drive for policyholders to sell their life insurance.

 4. The Diversification of Insurance Companies

 An additional feature which makes the US market a great candidate for life settlements is the life insurance companies.
 The life insurance market in the United States is both large and highly competitive.
 The scope of highly rated insurance companies is also one of the key reasons we only invest in US life settlements.
 Certainly, it allows us, to offer a high level of diversification in our asset selection.